 Originally, I was just going to write a blog post to help share some of what I had learned, but as I sat down to outline what I wanted to say, I realized, “Oh wait, this isn't one post … I have a whole book here.”

-Strategies Worth Sharing is absolutely jam packed with real strategy that really works.
+Strategies Worth Sharing is absolutely jam-packed with real strategies that work.
 It's not just a few random tips and tricks you've already heard before everywhere else.
-It truly presents an entirely different way of looking at Facebook and it lays out not only exactly what to do but also why the strategies work.
+It truly presents an entirely different way of looking at Facebook, and it lays out not only exactly what to do but also why the strategies work.

 And if you're interested but not sure, just check out the table of contents to see what all is included and not included.
 There's a LOT in this book.
 It's just a matter of where you're struggling.

 What do you believe has contributed to your success?

 With Strategies Worth Sharing, I think the key factor is just that it fills a need.
 I'm not trying to create interest for a good product that people simply aren't that interested in.
 People are already interested.
 They're frustrated.
 They are looking for answers.
 And this book truly fills that need.

 It's been so great to hear all of the feedback that's come in now that people have started reading the book too.
 People are excited and thankful.
 Whereas they were discouraged, frustrated and at the point of giving up before, now they are sitting down with friends and forming book clubs to brainstorm, write out action plans and take their Facebook strategy to the next level.
 It's really neat.